MatteoGioia/neuron/zettelkasten/University/Distributed Systems/DS II - Reaching Consensus.md

 ### The protocol

-<small><b>Given the high difficulty of this protocol, it's highly suggested to read the following papers (in the order shown) instead of referring to these notes.
+<small><b>Given the high difficulty of this protocol, it's highly suggested to read the following papers (in the order shown) below instead of referring to these notes.
 They literally had to dumb it down TWICE because of how hard it is, so I would not trust a random internet stranger (me) to explain it correctly:
 <ol><li> The part time parliament</li><li> Paxos made simple</li><li> A simpler proof for paxos and fast paxos</li></ol>
+I also probably butchered the proofs so..
 </b></small>

 We have $n$ processes and we can tolerate $f$ failures, where $f = \lfloor \frac{n-1}{2} \rfloor$.